sgoldenlab/simba/docs/installation.md

 pip install -r simba/SimBA/requirements.txt
 ```

-# How to launch the GUI
+# How to launch SimBA

 1. Open up command prompt in the SimBA folder